cloud-custodian/cloud-custodian/docs/source/azure/examples/logicappnotifications/logicappnotification.rst

-.. _azure_scenarios_logic_app_notifications:
+.. _azure_examples_notifications_logic_app:

-Using Azure Logic Apps to notify users of policy violations.
+Use Azure Logic Apps to notify users of policy violations.
 ============================================================

 Azure Logic Apps are a great option to create simple scalable workflows in Azure such as sending an email or posting to Microsoft Teams.
 Logic Apps can have a `Request trigger` to initiate a workflow and this can be invoked with a Custodian :ref:`logic-app <Azure.common.actions.logic-app>` action.